 The following four reasons should make you question your professionalism:

 * My first hand account with my son’s kindergarten teacher was a disaster.
 She had a tattoo of a marijuana leaf on her neck!
 Yes, on her neck!
+You can view here to know about what experts consider about marijuana in medical field.
 I have no problem with tattoos and those who choose to get them.
-I do believe that they should be hidden and definitely one of a marijuana leaf should NOT be on the neck of a teacher at any moment inside of the classroom.
+I do not even mind if one frequents a CBD Shop UK.
+I do believe that tattoos should be hidden and definitely one of a marijuana leaf should NOT be on the neck of a teacher at any moment inside of the classroom.
+I could bet she even had custom rolling papers at home.
 Maybe not even on any adult who has children.
 My son would come home repeatedly inquiring what was the tattoo on his teacher’s neck.
+People can check dispensary in durango colorado for the best marijuana products.
 He was curious-as what children at his age do.
+I think of seeing a doctor, and I know it’s extremely easy to schedule an appointment with DocMJ, who has a lot of knowledge about using medical marijuana.
 I was mortified that she would even think to expose it like this in front of the children.
 I was also disgusted at the administrator for allowing her to prance around like this.
 Why not cover it with a shawl, or a scarf?
 Odd piercings on any part of the body that are visible is another issue that in my eyes is extremely inappropriate and unprofessional for an Educator.
 This went on the entire year.
 I know what you’re thinking – did it have any impact on his learning?-no- but it was inappropriate and again-unprofessional!

 * The attire of teachers is another issue I have.
 Again, there is a time and place for everything and I don’t think getting dressed and going to the classroom looking as if you are going to the club is a great fit.
 I believe there should be some dress code on what is too much exposure.
 I have seen many teachers complain about children and their form of dress, but you see some teachers walk around exposing too much cleavage or their pants are just way too tight.
 Tight enough for an administrator to have to talk to the teacher or for a colleague to say, “how do you get down on the floor with the children?”.